mbuyukyoruk/CRISPRtoolcomp/README.md

 A .clstr file will be generated to report the clusters of common CRISPRs detected from different software.
 Additionally, .log file will be generated to report unique occurences of each CRISPR arrays and first occurences in any given detection tool (lines with '*' in the .clstr file).

-The format of .clst file will look like:
+The format of .clstr file will look like:

     (Accession) (Start) (Stop)  (Tool)          ...
 (Cluster_id)    (Similarity)        ...
 (Coverage)
     NC_000853.1 412     3106    CRISPRDetect    ...
 1	            *